Debra1761/langcraft-pronunciation-api/README.md

 ## Quick start

+### Access

+API documentation, request examples, and response details are public.
+API access is currently available by request: Langcraft does not offer public self-service API accounts or dashboard sign-up.
+To request access or discuss an integration, contact [hello@langcraft.world](mailto:hello@langcraft.world).
+Approved users receive setup instructions and credentials directly from Langcraft.

-Request access and create an API key, then submit a multipart request:
+Once you have received API credentials, submit a multipart request:

 ```bash
 export LANGCRAFT_API_KEY="your_api_key"